Baton Rouge restaurants you'll love

 Served with pita bread and Grecian sauce.

-Chicken Shawarma and Gyro (Lamb and Beef) served with fries and Serop's sauce.
+Gyro (Lamb and Beef), feta salad, rice pilaf, and hummus.
+Served with pita bread and Grecian sauce.

+Veggie quinoa and black beans topped with chimichurri sauce, sauteed spinach, grilled onion, pico de gallo, sliced avocado, and cotija cheese - served with your choice of protein

-Izzo's Illegal Burrito
+Izzo's Illegal Burrito - Burbank I

 4250 Burbank Drive, Baton Rouge